 Total Control, Effortlessly

 When it comes to smart devices, rare is the one that does not come with its own app.
 Smart cameras have an app for notifications and to access video footage.
 Smart thermostats have their app for programming and knowing your location for adjusting the temperature.
-It's the same for most everything else, from a video doorbell to a smart light bulb or switch.
+It's the same for most everything else, from a video doorbell to a smart light bulb or lighting control device.

 So how do you make all those things work for what you want to do?
 You want to exercise precise control over individual lights and the temperature, because you may need to fine tune those things based on your activity.
 But you also want those things working in concert for you.
 For example, while you are away on a summer day, motorized shades can lower automatically to block out the hot Florida sun, the thermostat is set to an eco-friendly setting, and your interior lights can be all off or minimized for your pet to wander around.